 Tinsel Tots sessions will take place in the Hall on Tuesday 12 and Wednesday 13 December at 10.30am and 1.30pm.
 This popular activity for children under 5 and their grown-ups offers the chance to take part in a Christmas themed activity and listen to a festive story in front of the twinkling Christmas tree and crackling open fire.
 Places must be booked in advance by calling 01724 720588 and cost £4 per child.

 The Hall will open its doors for festive dining experiences in the run up to Christmas.
 On 3, 7, 8, 10, 14, 15 & 17 December tables can be booked for traditional Christmas fayre.
-On 20 and 21 December we will be serving festive afternoon teas.
+On 17 and 18 December we will be serving festive afternoon teas.
 Menus and prices can be found at the bottom of this page.
 All bookings must be made in advance by calling 01724 720588.
-Whilst the Hall is open for festive dining, it is possible for members of the public to pop in from 1pm to 3pm to see the decorations, and how Christmas would have been celebrated in the Hall when it was a family home.
-On the 20 and 21 December it will be open from 12.30pm to 2.30pm.
+From 7th December whilst the Hall is open for festive dining it is possible for members of the public to pop in from 1pm to 3pm to see the decorations and how Christmas would have been celebrated in the Hall when it was a family home.
+On the 17 and 18 December it will be open from 12.30pm to 2.30pm.